legalpageorg/legalpage/README.md

 ### 3. Modify the .md and the config.yaml files
-You can freely modify the templates and even add additional pages to your legal page.
+You can freely modify the templates and even add additional pages and placeholders to your legal page.

 ## Done 🎉